openmod/openmod-docs/content/development-guide/services.md

 | IRuntime                                        |

-## Example
+## Dependency Injection Example

-I would like to access my plugin's configuration in a command.
-Here is how I do this:
+Assume you want to access your plugin's instance and configuration from a command.
+Here is how you could do it:

 ```c#
 //This is now accessible from the execute method